-Selling A Home in New York City
+Selling an apartment in New York City

-1. Select a broker
+1. Select a NYC real estate broker

 When hiring a real estate broker to sell your home, you should do your homework first.
 Think of it as a job interview and you are the boss.
 You’ll be rewarding your broker with a big payday, so be certain that you have chosen the right person to represent you.
 Be sure to interview different agents and firms.
 Here are a few suggestions of what you will need to know or what you may choose to ask:

 Find out about the firm you are choosing